top of page

 Genesis chapter one clearly states that God separated land from water on day three.
 Creatures were not created until day five.
 So what is a marine mammal doing on dry land at all?
 And why is it deep under the ground and not lying on the surface?

 Furthermore, these creatures were no longer in existence.
-But did not God tell Noah to bring two of every kindinto the ark to survive the flood (and marine mammals would have been untroubled by water anyway).
+But did not God tell Noah to bring two of every kind into the ark to survive the flood (and marine mammals would have been untroubled by water anyway).
 Extinction was a hitherto unknown possibility.
 The very idea seemed to be a blasphemous denial of God’s creating work and the Biblical record.

 The Genesis account states that God made all creatures ‘according to their kinds’.
 This was understood to mean each species was distinct and fixed.
 The emerging theories of transmutation or evolution of species - particularly of primates into humans - shocked faithful believers.